EckertLab/protocols/ddRAD-seq data processing.md

 **Post mapping to reference genome**(under development)

 If reference genome is available and you choose to conduct post assembly mapping to the reference genome you can do so with [BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279690/).
 Either set BLAST in your source or specify path to the executable while running the steps below.
+Note that these steps can be conducted soon after dDocent is run or after all the post-filtering steps are completed.

   - Download the species.fasta file and convert it to a blastable database using `makeblastdb`.

   - Use the reference.fasta file outputed from dDocent to blast (use `blastn`) against the searchable species.fasta file you generated above.
 There are several options to be set in `blastn` and they depend on the average length of the contigs in reference.fasta, the degree of divergence between your species and the reference species for which the genome is available.
 Ideal to use output option 6,7 or 8.
   - Filter your text file in R or python to retain only queries that pass the predetermined threshold.

-  - Use `read.fasta` from `seqinr` package in R or  python to subset your vcf file by keeping only those contigs that pass the blast threshold in the previous step.
+  - Now subset your TotalRawSNPs.vcf file using the queries retained in the step.
+This can be done using vcftools.
+Alternatively, if you have converted your vcf into 012 format, this step can be implemented in R.

   - This will now be your final set of SNPs that have some similarity to a reference genome.